andysmith26/groupwheel/docs/ALGORITHMS_TUTORIAL.md

 - Tries to place each student into their top requested group.
 - Maximizes first-choice satisfaction.
 - May sacrifice balance or overall fairness to honor preferences.

+### Simulated Annealing

+- Starts with a grouping and makes lots of small swaps.
+- Keeps changes that improve the overall fit, sometimes accepts small setbacks to explore.
+- Think of it like rearranging seats bit by bit until the room feels better overall.

+### Genetic Algorithm

+- Creates several groupings, keeps the best, and combines them over a few rounds.
+- Searches for stronger combinations by mixing \"good parts\" of different options.
+- Think of it like trying a few lineups and remixing the strongest into better teams.

 ## How to use the gallery